kennykw/kite-detector/README.md

 OpenCV object detector trained to recognize kites.
 The detector was trained on 7-14 M LEI kites flying over water or snow.

-There is a small example program which opens all images in a directory, places a red bounding box over all detetced kites, and then dislpays each image with bounding boxes.
+A small example program is provided which demonstrates how to use the classifier (see src/kite_classifier.cpp) .
+The example program opens all images in a directory, places a red bounding box over all detected kites, and then dislpays each image with bounding boxes.

 ![Kites with red bounding boxes](http://beavercreekconsulting.com/img/kite-detector.png)

 ## Installing